Noise-Guided Transport for Imitation Learning: Method and Guarantees

-We provide the proof of \textsc{Th}~\ref{th:hlip} in \textsc{Appendix}~\ref{theory:proofhlip}.
-Having characterized in \textsc{Theorem}~\ref{th:hlip} how the Lipschitz constant of the potential function $h_{\xi}$ depends on those of $f_{\xi}$, $f^{\dagger}_{\xi}$, and $\ell$, we now turn to \emph{the practical question} of how to ensure that the condition $h_{\xi} \in H_{\xi}^{1}$ is satisfied---that is, \emph{how} to ensure that $\Lambda(h_{\xi}) \leq 1$ holds \emph{in practice} over $\mathbb{X}$.
-The following subsections describe the specific design choices we make, at the architectural and loss function levels\footnote{We refer the reader to the extensive \textbf{ablation studies} presented in \textsc{Appendix}~\ref{ablations}.}, to enforce this property in our method.
+Having characterized how the Lipschitz constant of the potential $h_{\xi}$ depends on those of $f_{\xi}$, $f^{\dagger}_{\xi}$, and $\ell$, we now turn to the practical question of how to ensure that the condition $h_{\xi} \in H_{\xi}^{1}$ is satisfied; that is, how to ensure that $\Lambda(h_{\xi}) \leq 1$ holds in practice over $\mathbb{X}$.
+The following subsections describe the specific design choices we make (\textit{e.g.}, architecture) to enforce this property in our method.
+We refer the reader to the extensive ablation studies presented in \textsc{Appendix}~\ref{ablations} that corroborate those choices.